pintocarlos/flicker-gallery-react/README.md

 * `npm t`
 Tests cover the business logic of the app (reducer, api, actions, selectors, etc).

-## Tech and Implementation Details
+## Tech Details
-- Uses React v16 with latest rendering enginer optimizations, and array rendering.
+- Uses React v16 with latest rendering engine optimizations.
-- Uses Redux and Immutable for maintaining immutable data state.
+- Uses Redux and ImmutableJS for maintaining immutable data state.
-- RXJS and redux-observable for ease of dispatching/chaining Redux actions.
+- RXJS and redux-observable for ease of dispatching/chaining Redux actions, amongst other things.
 - Uses SASS as the CSS preprocessor.
 - Webpack for bundling and running the local server for development.
 - Axios for fetching data.
 - ES6+
-- Mobile friendly
+- Mobile friendly.
+- React hot loading.
+- ESLinting rules added.

+## License
+MIT